Wondering what to do with the family in Moncton?

 Boyle Family Farm opens its doors to visitors most weekends, with baby animals to feed, food trucks, vendors, and more.
 Expect to pay $30 to visit, but you’ll be given $30 in vouchers to spend in the market on local goods!

-Looking for some Instagram-worthy photo spots, now that the autumn colours are gone?
-Check out the public art installations around our communities, thanks to Festival Inspire!
+You can always score an Instagram-worthy photo by tracking down the public art installations around our communities, thanks to Festival Inspire!

 There’s a new walking trail in Salisbury!
 While we LOVE walking the wetlands trail & playing at the natural playground at Highland Park, we’re excited to check out the new Woodland Trail, located behind the baseball fields behind JMA Armstrong High School.